Java Speech API: The Java Speech API's classes and interfaces

-The EngineManager class is like a factory class used by all Java Speech API applications.
+The javax.speech.EngineManager class is like a factory class used by all Java Speech API applications.
 It provides static methods to enable access to speech synthesis and speech recognition engines.
-The Engine interface encapsulates the generic operations that a Java Speech API-compliant speech engine should provide for speech applications.
+The javax.speech.Engine interface encapsulates the generic operations that a Java Speech API-compliant speech engine should provide for speech applications.

 Speech applications can primarily use methods to perform actions such as retrieving the properties and state of the speech engine and allocating and deallocating resources for a speech engine.
-In addition, the Engine interface exposes mechanisms to pause and resume the audio stream generated or processed by the speech engine.
-The AudioManager can manipulate streams.
-The Engine interface is subclassed by the Synthesizer and Recognizer interfaces, which define additional speech synthesis and speech recognition functionality.
-The Synthesizer interface encapsulates a Java Speech API-compliant speech synthesis engine's operations for speech applications.
+In addition, the javax.speech.Engine interface exposes mechanisms to pause and resume the audio stream generated or processed by the speech engine.
+The javax.speech.AudioManager can manipulate streams.
+The javax.speech.Engine interface is extended by the javax.speech.synthesis.Synthesizer and javax.speech.recognition.Recognizer interfaces, which define additional speech synthesis and speech recognition functionality.
+The javax.speech.synthesis.Synthesizer interface encapsulates a Java Speech API-compliant speech synthesis engine's operations for speech applications.

 The Java Speech API is based on event handling.
 Events generated by the speech engine can be identified and handled as required.
-Speech events can be handled through the EngineListener interface, specifically through the RecognizerListener and the SynthesizerListener.
+Speech events can be handled through the javax.speech.EngineListener interface, specifically through the javax.speech.recognition.RecognizerListener and the javax.speech.synthesis.SynthesizerListener.